 On 28 October 2017, the Local Government Amendment (Auditing) Act 2017 was proclaimed, giving the Auditor General the mandate to audit Western Australia’s 139 local governments and 9 regional councils.

-The Act allowed the Auditor General to conduct performance audits of local government entities from 28 October 2017.
+The Act allowed the Auditor General to conduct performance audits of these local government entities from 28 October 2017.
 We have gradually taken on responsibility for the annual financial audits of local government entities as their existing audit contracts expired.
 By the financial year 2020-21, all local government entities will be audited by the Auditor General.

 Want to know more?